Chicago Cubs host Marlins, White Sox face A's in post-season playoffs schedule

-CHICAGO (WLS) -- The playoff picture is clear Sunday night for both the Cubs and the White Sox.

-They now know who they will face, as both teams make it to the post-season in the same season for the third time in history.

-It's been a roughly 60 game season -- during a pandemic, but not only did the White Sox and the Cubs manage to avoid any outbreaks, but for the first time since 2008 they both made the playoffs.
+It's been a roughly 60-game season - during a pandemic.
+Not only did the White Sox and the Cubs manage to avoid any outbreaks, but for the first time since 2008, they both made the playoffs.

 RELATED: Chicago Cubs, White Sox close in on division titles